abdelkadermiladi/binary-classification/README.md

 ![image](https://user-images.githubusercontent.com/96490190/183217870-1f6b685f-5a94-4489-b298-322d1f617ad7.png)

-# The aim of this project is to Use a technique called "Transfer Learning"
+# The aim of this project is to Use a technique called "Transfer Learning" and gettin more familiar with binary classification

 Create the pre-trained model: